azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-Then we can create new class using the base class.
+Then we can create a new class using the base class.
 The new class will have all the functionality of a base class from which it inherits and then some more:

 ```js
 class AccountModel extends baseModel {